 MPA guidelines provide major studio vendors and partners with a set of best practices for creating, processing, storing, and distributing digital assets.
 Cloud service platforms such as Azure can provide an additional layer of assurance that content uploaded to the cloud will be managed in accordance with established industry requirements for encryption, authentication, access control, resiliency, and others.

 Does my organization still need to undergo a TPN assessment, or can we rely on Azure MPA assessments?
 Production facilities, visual effects houses, and other service partners should work with their executive producers and directors to understand the new security requirements, including the annual TPN assessment.
-Vendors can hire a qualified TPN assessor and then manage their assessment process using the secure online platform.
+You can hire a qualified TPN assessor and then manage your assessment process using the secure online platform.
 The TPN assessment does not provide a “pass/fail” grade, certification, or rating.
 It provides an assessment of a facility’s security preparedness for conformance with the MPA content security best practices.
-If an assessment indicates non-conformance with a security best practices control, the vendor can validate remediation via a follow-up assessment or furnish their own evidence of remediation to the TPN.
+If an assessment indicates non-conformance with a security best practices control, you can validate remediation via a follow-up assessment or furnish your own evidence of remediation to the TPN.

 Compliance with MPA content protection best practices is voluntary - MPA does not provide an accreditation program.
 Best practices outline security expectations and provide a framework for assessing facility's ability to protect content.
-Microsoft elected to carry out an independent MPA assessment so that media customers can be confident in the content security and protection capabilities of Azure.
-However, Microsoft does not inspect, approve, or manage individual customer applications deployed on Azure.
-Customers are wholly responsible for ensuring their own compliance with all applicable laws and regulations.
+Microsoft elected to carry out an independent MPA assessment so that you can be confident in the content security and protection capabilities of Azure.
+However, Microsoft does not inspect, approve, or manage your applications deployed on Azure.
+You are wholly responsible for ensuring your own compliance with all applicable laws and regulations.

 - Azure compliance documentation

 - Compliance on the Microsoft Trust Center